 Student success and progression

-Student success, and progression to employment or postgraduate study are important aspects of access because the full benefits of higher education are not realised simply by enrolling on a course, but through successful outcomes.
+Student success and progression to employment or further study are important aspects of fair access because the full benefits of higher education are not realised simply by enrolling on a course, but through successful outcomes.

 Retention in English higher education is generally high compared to other OECD countries.
 However, retention rates vary across the sector.